aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 Note that, instead of Param Hi and Param Lo, the Playlist command includes a list of one or more parameter bytes.
 This is the one known case where Length will be something other than 0x06.

+The Feedback flag essentially requests that the module respond with an ACK message if the command is received.
+The ACK doesn't necessarily mean the command was accepted or executed.
+It simply means the message was received.

 The checksum is the two's complement of the 16-bit sum of the data bytes excluding the start byte, the end byte, and the checksum itself.
 Since most (all?) microcontrollers use two's complement internally code samples usually compute this as:

 ```C++